Giving Assessment Feedback

 - efficiency in providing feedback to large cohorts.

 In tests and quizzes, provide standardised feedback for particular student responses (or response types).
 This takes some work to set up, but reduces the workload once students start completing the test or quiz.

 But remember, students dislike feedback that is too generic or standardised (see Douglas, 2007).
 Consider your feedback comments carefully, and be as specific and appropriate as possible, ideally involving students in their development and evaluation.
 Make sure that students understand that the standardised comments provide feedback on common issues and that you expect each student to apply these comments to improving their own performance.

 Online feedback on written work

-In Learning Management Systems such as Moodle or Blackboard, the system's built-in assignment submission tools include functions for providing feedback, recording grades and returning these to the student.
+In Learning Management Systems such as Moodle, the system's built-in assignment submission tools include functions for providing feedback, recording grades and returning these to the student.
 Using Turnitin's OriginalityCheck tool for assignment submission enables you to check for correct citation and possible plagiarism, and the GradeMark tool allows you to annotate submitted papers directly.

 Within GradeMark, you can use the QuickMark function to select a suitable comment from the pre-set feedback library.
 This saves you time typing the same feedback repeatedly when common errors are made.